!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN’S-HEART STAR, JUPITER

 Her younger sister, shrieking, followed her.
 She went; she went into the reeds.
 She went to sit in the reeds.

 ‘Sprang up; trotted; naked; sit in the reeds.’
 These words show she became animal-like, that envy dehumanized her.

 The younger sister now had difficulty getting Lynx to nurse her own child.

 Her younger sister exclaimed: “O !Ko-g!nuing-tara! wilt thou not first allow the child to suck?”

 And she (the elder sister) said: ‘Thou shalt bring it, that it may suck; I would altogether talk to thee, while my thinking-strings still stand.’
 Therefore, she spoke, she said to her younger sister: ‘Thou must be quickly bringing the child, while I am still conscious; and thou shalt bring the child tomorrow morning.’

 Consciousness would be lost (and would later re-emerge in a deeper form).
-'While my thinking strings still stand' is an extraordinary image.
-Consciousness behaves like an erection: it must be aroused, takes energy, has direction and purpose.
+‘While my thinking strings still stand’ is an extraordinary image.
+Consciousness is phallic, like music: it must be aroused, takes energy, has direction and purpose.